 Bone - broken; Fracture; Stress fracture

-Geiderman JM.
-General principles of orthopedic injuries.
-In: Marx J, ed.
+Geiderman JM, Katz D. General principles of orthopedic injuries.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-6th ed.
-St Philadelphia, Pa: Mosby Elsevier; 2006:chap 46.
+7th ed.
+Philadelphia, Pa: Mosby Elsevier; 2009:chap 46.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.